techytushar/facebook_automatic_birthday_wisher/README.md

 # facebook_automatic_birthday_wisher
 This is a python script which takes Email ID and password as input from the user and posts a "Happy Birthday" message on your friend's timeline who have birthday on that day.
-It uses a python module named "Selenium" and Chrome Webdriver
+It uses a python module named "Selenium" and Chrome Webdriver.
+Make sure you have Selenium and Chrome Webdriver installed and run this file using terminal because getpass may not work on other GUIs.
+Feel free to contact me for any improvements.